tryffel/jellycli/readme.md

 # Jellycli

 Terminal client for Jellyfin, mostly for music at the moment.
-This is very much work-in-progress.

 ![Screenshot](screenshot.png)

 ## Features
 * Play songs
+* Play albums
 * Add songs to queue
 * Control (and view) play state through Dbus integration
 * Control from other clients through websocket.
 Currently implemented: